-I am currently a Senior Engineer at Apple.
+I am a Senior Research Scientist at Apple.

 My expertise lies in multiple areas including computer graphics, numerical analysis, and geospatial applications.